smambakk/conlangworkbench/README.md

 quit
 ```

-**Pattern analysis** — `report` and `suggest` scan your existing vocabulary and surface regularities: onset distributions, vowel nuclei, common bigrams, recurring sequences. `suggest` makes concrete recommendations: *"80% of your nouns end in a vowel — consider formalising that as a noun class marker."*
+**Pattern analysis** — `report` and `suggest` scan your existing vocabulary and surface regularities: onset distributions, vowel nuclei, common bigrams, recurring sequences. `suggest` makes concrete recommendations: *"80% of your nouns end in a vowel — consider formalizing that as a noun class marker."*

 ---